korydraughn/irods_docs/docs/administrators/policy_cookbook.md

 }
 ```
 !!!
 Note
     Understanding the execution order of PEPs is key to proper usage of `temporaryStorage`.
-Notice in the example policy that we capture the logical path in the pre-PEP so that we can use it in the post-PEP.
+Notice in the example that we capture the logical path in the pre-PEP so that we can use it in the post-PEP.
 If you're interested in learning more about PEPs and flow-control, see [Dynamice Policy Enforcement Points](/plugins/dynamic_policy_enforcement_points/#flow-control).

 If you run the following commands:
 ```bash